ChrisPenner/old-forgotten-blog/content/posts/vim-vs-emacs.md

 cons (take with a grain [or boulder] of salt).

 ## Emacs

 Emacs is often mocked by Vim users as "A great operating system, lacking only a decent editor", while Emacs users would disagree, there's still a shadow of truth in this statement.
-Emacs prides itself on being able to organize your projects, write your email, play tetris, compile your code, and even tie your shoes for you in the morning!
+Emacs prides itself on being able to organize your projects, write your email, play Tetris, compile your code, and even tie your shoes for you in the morning!
 (Oh and it'll edit text too!)

 This means that if you choose Emacs you'll likely end up using Emacs for almost